vaultah/L/README.md

 After 4 years of active development, it become apparent that L has no future.
 In addition to that, I made some bad design choices I don't have enough time/energy to fix.
 I've lost my motivation and enthusiasm, and I decided to drop it.

 The Python code in L works fine, but browser-side code is a disaster.
 It's awful and it doesn't even work properly.
+Screenshots below are from [this](https://github.com/vaultah/L/tree/a89ec10d4d9bdd2bcf650597e6e8bbde97e8f610) revision.

 ##Timeline: